 These three throws were made for Cheryl and her two daughters from her husband Eric’s t-shirts.
-I also made the family log cabin quilts from his cotton button-down shirts.
-Similar patterns were used throughout, with the distinctive sashing made from three of his striped shirts.
+I also made the family log cabin quilts from his cotton button-down shirts (seen under Traditional Quilts in the Bereavement section).
+Similar patterns were used in all three throws with the distinctive sashing made from three of his striped shirts.
 Each one chose which t-shirts they wanted in their quilts.

 Bereavement T-Shirt Quilt – Bill’s Quilt

 Above is another example of how a few t-shirts can be turned into a beautiful quilt using a simple pattern.
 Bill’s family joined together to help Bill’s sister commission this quilt for their mother which helped her in her grief at losing her lovely son Bill.
 Each person wants a quilt that speaks directly to them.
 This one definitely says “Bill” to his mother.

 Various Bereavement Quilts – T-Shirts Used with Other Clothing